franciscovasq6/mindfulwrld/src/content/blog/welcome-to-mindfulwrld.md

 ---
-title: "Welcome to mindfulwrld"
+title: Welcome to mindfulwrld
-description: "Embark on your mindfulness journey with us.
-Learn what mindfulness means and how you can start practicing today."
+description: Embark on your mindfulness journey with us.
+Learn what mindfulness means and how you can start practicing today.
-author: "mindfulwrld"
+author: mindfulwrld
 pubDate: 2025-01-15T10:00:00.000Z
+heroImage: /images/blog/header.png
-tags: ["mindfulness", "welcome", "getting started"]
+tags:
+  - mindfulness
+  - welcome
+  - getting started
 ---

 Welcome to mindfulwrld, your companion on the journey to a more mindful, intentional life.